 - All our Recycling Centres accept electrical items, so if you’ve got anything that uses batteries or has a plug that you no longer use bring it along and it’ll be recycled.

 - An excess of oil is used over the Christmas period, with festive food such as turkey, roast potatoes and fry-ups on the agenda.
 Used cooking oil tanks can be found at each of Merseyside HWRC for residents to dispose of waste oil.
-Once the tanks are full, the oil is collected by eco-firm Living Fuels, who recover it into a bioliquid through a chemical free process who to provide carbon neutral electricity for UK homes and businesses.

 - Why not make a New Year’s resolution to recycle more often?

 *except: Rainhill – Saturday 9.00am to 5.00pm / Sunday 9.00am to 3.00pm

 A Permit Scheme is in place at all 14 Merseyside HWRCS – if a householder is travelling to site in a van or with a large trailer they will need to apply for a Permit.
 Apply by calling 0151 236 0305 or visiting www.merseysidewda.gov.uk

 Merseyside Recycling and Waste Authority is responsible for the disposal of municipal waste on Merseyside.
 Established in 1986 following the abolition of Merseyside County Council, it is a statutory Authority that works with all the local authorities on Merseyside – Knowsley, Liverpool, Sefton, St Helens and Wirral.
 MRWA takes a lead in advocating recycling, waste minimisation and safe and effective disposal of waste for Merseyside’s residents. www.merseysidewda.gov.uk

 Bidston – Wallasey Bridge Road, Birkenhead CH41 1EB

 Formby – Altcar Road, Formby L37 8EG